Yuricst/scocp/README.md

 In addition, we provide problem classes that can be readily used for typical OCPs in astrodynamics:

-- Fixed final time continuous rendezvous's: `FixedTimeContinuousRendezvous`, `FixedTimeContinuousRendezvousLogMass`
+- Fixed final time continuous rendezvous's: `FixedTimeContinuousRdv`, `FixedTimeContinuousRdvLogMass`
-- Fixed final time impulsive rendezvous's: `FixedTimeImpulsiveRendezvous`
+- Fixed final time impulsive rendezvous's: `FixedTimeImpulsiveRdv`
-- Free final time continuous rendezvous's: `FreeTimeContinuousRendezvous`, `FreeTimeContinuousRendezvousLogMass`
+- Free final time continuous rendezvous's: `FreeTimeContinuousRdv`, `FreeTimeContinuousRdvLogMass`

 ### References